mrchrisadams/hourly-carbon-intensity-usa/README.md

 - [x] Figure out how to make small parquet file of the data for easy fast querying
 - [ ] Confirm data licensing
 - [ ] Write github action to fetch the hourly co2 figures for every balancing authority listed on a regular basis, and put the parquet file somewhere online
+- [ ] Set up a proper Pipfile / pyproject.toml file, instead of a janky requirements.txt one

 # Contributing

-Pull requests are very gratefully accepted.
+Pull requests are very gratefully accepted

+# Licensing

+Apache 2.0